lukysummer/SkipGram_with_NegativeSampling_Pytorch/README.md

 ## Repository Contents

 This repository contains:
-* **Skip_Grams_Negative_Sampling.py** : Contains the complete source code for pre-processing and batching data, building the model, training the model, and visualizing the resulting word embeddings
+* **SkipGram_NegativeSampling.py** : Contains the complete source code for pre-processing and batching data, building the model, training the model, and visualizing the resulting word embeddings
 * * **util.py** : Contains utility functions for text pre-processing
 * data/**text8.txt** : Contains the training text
+* **SkipGram_NegativeSampling.ipynb** : Step-by-step Colab Notebook for pre-processing and batching data, building the model, training the model, and visualizing the resulting word embeddings